jglatts/joystick-servo/README.md

 # joystick-servo
-RPi Servo, Controlled by PS2 joystick.
+RPi powered servo, controlled by PS2 joystick!
 <br>
 Joystick does not have full control over the servo yet.
 <br>